Wave Analysis: DJIA Index, Crude Oil

 Crude Oil

-Oil is expected to start new correction. it looks like price finally completed bearish impulse inside wave 1 or A. In the near term, instrument is expected to start local growth inside wave 2 or B.
+Oil is still being corrected after the impulse formation inside wave 1 or A. In the near term, quotes are expected to continue rising inside bullish wave 2 or B.

-As we can see at the H1 chart, yesterday price finished the fifth wave.
-On minor wave level, instrument is forming ascending impulses.
-Current correction may continue during Tuesday.
+As we can see at H1 chart, price has completed wave [5] and oil finishes its bullish impulse inside wave [A].
+After short local correction, I expect the ascending movement inside impulse wave [C] of 2 or B.